UPDATED: Civil Service Board Says Garrett Rolfe Wrongly Terminated

 Video of the June 12 incident, which the defense has called the most valuable evidence in the case, showed Brooks running away and pointing the Taser behind him as Rolfe fired the fatal shots.

 Fulton County District Attorney Paul Howard alleged at the time that Rolfe kicked Brooks after the shooting and Brosnan stood on top of him.
-An attorney for Rolfe has denied his client kicked Brooks.READ MORE: Florida Softball Game Ends In Gunfire, Police Offer Reward For Information
+An attorney for Rolfe has denied his client kicked Brooks.READ MORE: Moderna Says Its COVID Vaccine Is 96% Effective In Protecting 12 To 17-Year-Old Kids

 Fani Willis, who defeated Howard in last year’s election, sought to recuse her from prosecuting Rolfe.
 Georgia Attorney General Chris Carr denied the request.